mandiant/capa/web/explorer/README.md

 ---

-For developers interested in building or contributing to capa explorer web, please refer to our [Development Guide](DEVELOPMENT.md).
+For developers interested in building or contributing to capa Explorer Web, please refer to our [Development Guide](DEVELOPMENT.md).